 - Add chicken to a resealable storage bag and pour sauce over top.
 Massage the marinade into the chicken breasts.
 Allow to marinate for at least 60 minutes or overnight, if you have the time.

 - Preheat the grill to medium high.
 Add the chicken to the grill and cook for 5-6 minutes per side, or until cooked through.
+Brush with hoisin sauce each time you flip the chicken.
 Time may vary depending on how thick your chicken breasts are.

-- Remove from heat and allow to rest ten minutes before slicing.
+- Remove from heat, brush both sides with hoisin once more, and allow to rest ten minutes before slicing.
 Garnish with sliced green onions and sesame seeds, if desired.

 Need a few side-dish ideas for our Hoisin Grilled Chicken?